x SuSE Linux 13.1-RELEASE x

 NAME

-sleep - sleep for the specified number of seconds
+sleep - sleep for a specified number of seconds

 SYNOPSIS